carlosfranquinho/SkyLog/README.md

 Processes the latest hourly CSV together with auxiliary data to produce the JSON file used by the web panel (`docs/hora_corrente.json`).

+The script queries the OpenSky API for route information and, if that fails, falls back to [adsb.im](https://adsb.im/api/0/routeset) to resolve the departure and destination airports.

 ```bash
 python3 scripts/preparar_site.py
 ```